 Chancellor Chris Thomason

 Chris Thomason became chancellor of the University of Arkansas Community College at Hope on August 1, 2008.
 He had previously served on the UACCH Foundation Board and as an adjunct faculty member for the college.
-Under Thomason’s leadership, UACCH’s student enrollment and graduation rate hit record highs in the last two years.
-In addition, UACCH just broke ground on the first off-campus expansion, with the announcement of UACCH-Texarkana, which will open in Fall 2012.
+Under Thomason’s leadership, UACCH-T’s student enrollment and graduation rate hit record highs in the last two years.
+In addition, UACCH-T opened its first off-campus expansion in Texarkana in Fall 2012.